fdb/slarg-website/people/ruth-razan-loos.md

 social_links: null
 layout: people.liquid
 bio: >-
-  Ruth Razan Loos holds master's degrees in Visual Arts and Art History and a PhD in the arts.
+  Ruth Razan Loos holds master's degrees in visual arts and art history and a PhD in the arts.
 She supports SLARG in its social outreach approach.
 In collaboration with Stadscanvas (Fameus), a space for artistic newcomers in Antwerp, she initiates artistic events that value participatory practices,